 Our Sites may use the following types of cookies and tracking technologies, among others:

 i.
-'Session' cookies: Session cookies are temporary bits of information that are erased once you exit your web browser window or otherwise turn your computer off.
+'Session' cookies: Session cookies are temporary bits of information that are erased once you exit your web browser window or or logout of a mobile app.
 Session cookies are used, for example, to improve navigation on our Sites, block visitors from providing information where inappropriate (e.g., the website may remember previous entries of age that are outside the permitted parameters and block subsequent changes) and to collect aggregated statistical information.

 ii.
-'Persistent' cookies: Persistent cookies are more permanent bits of information that are placed on the hard drive of your computer and stay there unless you delete the cookie.
-Persistent cookies store information on your computer for a number of purposes, such as retrieving certain information you have previously provided (e.g., Login ID), helping to determine what areas of the website visitors find most valuable, and customizing the website based on your preferences on an ongoing basis.
+'Persistent' cookies: Persistent cookies are more permanent bits of information that are placed on the hard drive of your computer or mobile device and stay there unless you delete the cookie.
+Persistent cookies store information on your computer or mobile device for a number of purposes, such as retrieving certain information you have previously provided (e.g., Login ID), helping to determine what areas of the website visitors find most valuable, and customizing the website based on your preferences on an ongoing basis.

 C. 'Web beacons' (also known as internet tags, single-pixel GIFs, clear GIFs, and invisible GIFs): A web beacon is a tiny graphic on a web page or in an email message that is used to track pages viewed or messages opened.
 Web beacons tell the Sites server information such as the IP address and browser type related to the visitor's computer.
 Web beacons may be placed on online advertisements that bring people to our Sites and on different pages of our Sites.
 Web beacons provide us with information on how many times a page is opened and which information is consulted.

-D. Why do we allow third-party partners to place cookies on your computer?
+D. Why might we allow third-party partners to place cookies on your computer or mobile device?

 E. What choices do I have regarding the delivery of targeted advertisements on third-party sites?